Black people: Northern Africa

 Due to the patriarchal nature of Arab society, Arab men, including during the slave trade in North Africa, enslaved more African women than men.
 The female slaves were often put to work in domestic service and agriculture.
 The men interpreted the Quran to permit sexual relations between a male master and his enslaved females outside of marriage (see Ma malakat aymanukum and sex), leading to many mixed-race children.
 When an enslaved woman became pregnant with her Arab master's child, she was considered as umm walad or "mother of a child", a status that granted her privileged rights.
 The child was given rights of inheritance to the father's property, so mixed-race children could share in any wealth of the father.
 Because the society was patrilineal, the children inherited their fathers' social status at birth and were born free.

 Some mixed-race children succeeded their respective fathers as rulers, such as Sultan Ahmad al-Mansur, who ruled Morocco from 1578 to 1608.
 He was not technically considered as a mixed-race child of a slave; his mother was Fulani and a concubine of his father.

 In early 1991, non-Arabs of the Zaghawa people of Sudan attested that they were victims of an intensifying Arab apartheid campaign, segregating Arabs and non-Arabs (specifically, people of Nilotic ancestry).
 Sudanese Arabs, who controlled the government, were widely referred to as practicing apartheid against Sudan's non-Arab citizens.
-The government was accused of "deftly manipulat(ing) Arab solidarity" to carry out policies of apartheid and ethnic cleansing.
+The government was accused of "deftly manipulating Arab solidarity" to carry out policies of apartheid and ethnic cleansing.

-Sudanese Arabs are also black people in that they are culturally and linguistically Arabized indigenous peoples of Sudan of mostly Nilo-Saharans, Nubian, and Cushitic ancestry; their skin tone and appearance resembles that of other black people.
+Sudanese Arabs are also black people in that they are culturally and linguistically Arabized indigenous peoples of Sudan of mostly Nilo-Saharan, Nubian, and Cushitic ancestry; their skin tone and appearance resembles that of other black people.

 American University economist George Ayittey accused the Arab government of Sudan of practicing acts of racism against black citizens.
 According to Ayittey, "In Sudan... the Arabs monopolized power and excluded blacks – Arab apartheid."
 Many African commentators joined Ayittey in accusing Sudan of practicing Arab apartheid.

 Sahara

 In the Sahara, the native Tuareg Berber populations kept "negro" slaves.
-Most of these captives were of Nilotic extraction, and were either purchased by the Tuareg nobles from slave markets in the Western Sudan or taken during raids.
+Most of these captives were of Nilo-Saharan extraction, and were either purchased by the Tuareg nobles from slave markets in the Western Sudan or taken during raids.
 Their origin is denoted via the Ahaggar Berber word Ibenheren (sing. Ébenher), which alludes to slaves that only spoke a Nilo-Saharan language.
 These slaves were also sometimes known by the borrowed Songhay term Bella.

 Similarly, the Sahrawi indigenous peoples of the Western Sahara observed a class system consisting of high castes and low castes.
 Outside of these traditional tribal boundaries were "Negro" slaves, who were drawn from the surrounding areas.